Application-Specific Help

 Python/Jupyterlab Extensions

-To get Python or JupyterLab .vsix extension files for install in VSCode please request via ticket after choosing PNR Project Software Request: Request Help
+To get Python or JupyterLab .vsix extension files for install in VS Code, please request via ticket after choosing PNR Project Software Request: Request Help.

 Once your ticket is complete install your extension .vsix file:

-- Open VSCode
+- Open VS Code

 - Press